josehu07/josehu07.github.io/_posts/2020-02-10-personal-dev-environment.md

 ```

 > Special Nerd Font symbols may not appear correctly on this webpage.
 Copying + pasting should still work.

+## Visual Studio Code

+With the help of the seamless "Remote - WSL" extension, VS Code works like charm with WSL 2 under Windows 11.
+To my personal preference, the combination of a Win 11 workstation and WSL 2 + VS Code as the development environment is so far the best setup for a personal computer -- you enjoy both powerful gaming and powerful coding all at once.

+Another good thing about VS Code is its strong capability of remote development on an SSH target.
+As this is what I do daily, using VS Code with its "Remote - SSH" extension saves me a ton of time from `scp`ing and `rsync`ing code between my local host and the remote targets.

+Since VS Code syncs settings through the signed-in account, there's pretty much no need to record them down here.

 ## Sublime Text 4